DaleFielding/bonsai-bay/README.md

     * A remove button; this is currently disabled but will be a future feature.

 >Note. the ability to create, read, update and delete can all be done in full within the create listings and listings sections.

+## Future implementations:
+1. Potential change in choice of location API depending on consistency of functionality.
+2. Safari browser functionality to work as intended.
+The location function does not appear to be doing anything when the location icon is clicked.
+3. A functioning ‘Filter’ button to allow users to better define the results that are viewed depending on their requirements.
+4. Pagination to be implemented below the listings that are displayed within the homepage in order to reduce the amount of listings that are displayed should the reach over a certain amount.
+5. Functioning ‘Edit’ buttons for email address and password within the users account page.
+6. Functioning ‘Remove’ button for the saved items in the users account page.

 ## Deployment
 The project was deployed as a relational database from [ElephantSQL](https://www.elephantsql.com/) to [Heroku](https://www.heroku.com/)